 - Almond Milk: Use any type of unflavored milk here.
 You can try cashew milk, regular 2% milk, or skim milk.

-How to make sweet potato crusted spinach mushroom & feta quiche
+How to make sweet potato crusted gluten-free feta quiche

 This sweet potato crusted spinach mushroom feta quiche is so easy to cook and can be made in three easy parts.
 First, we will make the sweet potato crust and bake it, then prepare the vegetable saute, and lastly combine the eggs and veggies into the crust to bake.
 I cannot wait for you all to try this delicious recipe; here is step-by-step instructions and notes on how you make it: